PauloVanHuffel/google_ctf_2019_beginner_quest/Government_Agriculture_Network/README.md

 On this challenge i did some cheating
 I have come across some other xss challenges like last years google ctf.
-I know how xss works but most of the time I just test if i can get the xss to work with a simple alert("hi).
+I know how xss works but most of the time I just test if i can get the xss to work with a simple alert("hi").
 In the writeups before I have seen people set up severs to connect to trough the xss

 As I could not do these challenges during the accual CTF time and did them in the week/weekend after I could just lookup the flag and check if my xss would hve been correct.
 I was lucky tough.
 The writeup i read started of by setting up a mock api at: